CocoThaCoder/ReactReduxStarterKit/README.md

 - This project is using the loaders (sass, css, and style loaders) to control style.
 In order to style pages you can require a sass file in the component and it will receive the styling of that particular sass file.
-An example of this can be seen in the main.tsx react component.
+An example of this can be seen in the main.jsx react component.